How To Start a Pest Control Business

 You’ve probably already researched your competitors’ rates, which is a good starting point.
-And if you haven’t, Homeguide.com maintains statistics on national and regional prices for pest control services.
+And if you haven’t, Homeguide.com maintains statistics on

 But there’s more to keep in mind when pricing your services, such as your costs and revenue goals.
 Simply put, making data-driven decisions about your prices can help you meet your goals and grow your business.

 Set one-time services high enough that you can reward customers who sign up for ongoing services while still maintaining a good profit margin.